Best Treadmills for Your Home Gym Check Them Out

 Could Cause Digestive Issues

-Digestive discomfort—like bloating, cramping, and diarrhea—is one of the most commonly reported side effects.
+Digestive issues, like cramping and diarrhea, are among the most commonly reported side effects.
 Possible culprits include:

 • Lactose intolerance, particularly in dairy-based (whey and casein) powders